krieselreihe/litr/README.md

 **L**anguage **I**ndependent **T**ask **R**unner, configure and then run any tasks you want.

 **Note:** This repository only serves for defining the tool, for now.
 Implementation will follow.
+Have a look at the [wiki](https://github.com/krieselreihe/litr/wiki) for more details.

 ## Required tools